 - Coordination with staff across the organization on initiatives that impact the capital construction program (new systems, programs, applications, etc).

 - Other duties as required to support the capital construction program.

-Bachelor’s Degree with a focus in business administration, construction management, planning, finance, information technology, or a minimum seven (7) years of directly relevant experience in a similar industry and/or combined experience, education and training.
+Bachelor’s Degree with a focus in business administration, construction management, planning, finance, information technology, and three (3) of relevant experience OR a minimum seven (7) years of directly relevant experience in a similar industry and/or combined experience, education and training.

 Change management coordination and process improvement systems knowledge.